Tropical Storm Warning issued for Coastal Indian River by NWS - NewsBreak

 weather.gov

-Coastal Flood Warning issued for Gloucester, Lancaster, Mathews, Middlesex, Northumberland by NWS
+Coastal Flood Advisory issued for Northeast Suffolk, Southeast Suffolk, Southwest Suffolk by NWS

 weather.gov